r4victor/tenthousandmeters/content/blog/python_bts_05.md

 None of the opcodes are `LOAD_NAME`.
 The compiler produces the `LOAD_GLOBAL` opcode to load the value of `x`, the `LOAD_FAST` opcode to load the value of `y` and the `LOAD_DEREF` opcode to load the value of `z`.
 To see why the compiler produces different opcodes, we need to discuss two important concepts: namespaces and scopes.

-In general, which opcode the compiler produces for a variable depends on the scope of that variable.
-This is done so that the VM can store and load values of variables with different scopes differently.
-CPython uses four pairs of load/store opcodes in total and one more load opcode for the very special case:

-* It uses the `LOAD_FAST` and `STORE_FAST` opcodes for the variables local to a function.
-They are called `*_FAST`, because the VM uses an array to implement the name-value mapping for such variables, which works faster than a dictionary.
-* It uses the `LOAD_GLOBAL` and `STORE_GLOBAL` opcodes for the variables global to a function.
-* It uses the `LOAD_DEREF` and `STORE_DEREF` opcodes for the variables bound in a function and used by the nested function.
-These opcodes are used to implement [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
-* It uses the `LOAD_NAME` and `STORE_NAME` opcodes for other variables.
-These effectively are the variables of a module or a class definition.
-* It uses the `LOAD_CLASSDEREF` opcode for variables of a class definition nested in a function and not bound in the class definition but bound in the function.

-Whoa!
-What does it mean for a variable to be local to a function?
-Global to a function?
-What do we mean by the scope of a variable at all?
-We need to answer these questions before we can understand why CPython works with variables in multiple ways.

 ## Namespaces and scopes

 A Python program cosists of code blocks.
 A code block is a piece of code that the VM executes as a single unit.
 CPython distingushes three types of code blocks: